-- Energy: Action 1: Create an Energy Masterplan for the Dublin Region, - Transport: Action 12 Build out Fingals' cycle network Develop and extend cycle network; Action s 22 and 23 relating to park and ride and expansion of public transport. - Flood Resilience: whilst most of the measures here mitigate and adapt to climate change, with accompanying positive effects on material assets SEOs, Actions 8 Develop template to capture impacts, response and costs for all major climate events are recommended for mitigation to allow for the inclusion of 'environmental externalities' in any costing exercise, as well as promotion of natural flood measures as a priority in any updated guidelines or policies. - Actions under Resource Management are also identified as generating positive, long terms effects particularly around the circular economy, reuse and awareness raising around food waste and recycling.
+- Energy: Action 1: Create an Energy Masterplan for the Dublin Region, - Transport: Action 27 Develop and extend cycle network; Action 45 Sustainable Transport Hubs - Flood Resilience: whilst most of the measures here mitigate and adapt to climate change, with accompanying positive effects on material assets SEOs, Actions 16 Develop template to capture impacts, response and costs for all major climate events and 18 are recommended for mitigation to allow for the inclusion of 'environmental externalities' in any costing exercise, as well as promotion of natural flood measures as a priority in any updated guidelines or policies. - Actions under Resource Management are also identified as generating positive, long terms effects particularly around the circular economy, reuse and awareness raising around food waste and recycling.